-WILL BEGIN IN FIVE/TWO MINUTES.
-During this time, competitors may handle their rifles, adjust and prepare their rifles and equipment, get into their firing positions and do holding or aiming exercises, but they may not remove safety flags, close rifle actions or dry fire.

-- b) Pre-Preparation Time.
+- a) Pre-Preparation.
+When competitors return to the firing line after hanging targets, the CRO will begin the Pre-Preparation Time with the command COMPETITORS TAKE YOUR POSITIONS...YOUR PREPARATION PERIOD WILL BEGIN IN FIVE/TW MINUTES.
+During this time, competitors may handle their rifles, adjust and preparation their rifles and equipment, get into their firing positions and do holding or aimin exercises, but they may not remove safety flags, close rifle actions or dry fire. - b) Pre-Preparation Time.
 In three-position and prone events, there will be a five (5) minute Pre-Preparation Time before the first stage of a 40-shot position or prone event or before a 20-shot stage of a 3-position event.
 There will be a two (2) minute Pre-Preparation Time before the second stage of a 40-shot position or prone event. - c) Preparation Period.
 After the Pre-Preparation Time is over (Two or Five minutes), competitors will be given a three (3) minute Preparation Period before the start of Record Firing.
 This stage begins with the command THE PREPARATION PERIOD BEGINS NOW.
 Competitors may continue to prepare their positions, remove safety flags and dry fire.
-After three (3) minutes, the Range Officer will command THE PREPARATION PERIOD HAS ENDED. - e) Relay Changeover Period.
+After three (3) minutes, the Range Officer will command THE PREPARATION PERIOD HAS ENDED. - d) Relay Changeover Period.
 If two or more relays are scheduled, there shall be a five (5) minute Changeover Period between relays when the first relay competitors remove their rifles and equipment from the firing line and the next relay competitors move their rifles and equipment to their firing points on the firing line.